 She loves working on her Handi Quilter Infinity frame and being a technology guru, making the HQ ProStitcher her favourite program.
 With our retailers, Letitia is known as the resident expert in Art & Stitch.
 She even showed the HQ Educators a couple of tricks.
 Letitia has a no nonsense approach to teaching and provides excellent notes to follow along in class and at home.

-In her spare time, she horse rides and has just completed her first cowboy dressage competition!
+In her spare time, she horse rides and actively competes in cowboy dressage and mountain trail competitions.
 She lives in Melbourne with her husband and two adult sons.

-Prior to employment in the sewing machine industry she owned and managed a successful fabric store for many years where she conducted a wide variety of sewing classes.
-Narelle enjoys her role with Handi Quilter especially using her skills to motivate and educate quilters of all abilities as they begin their wonderful journey with Handi Quilter Longarm systems.
+Prior to employment in the sewing machine industry she co-owned and operated a successful fabric and machine sales store for many years in a country town.
+Narelle loves sharing her skills to motivate inspire and educate quilters of all levels of ability and to start them on their journey with HQ longarm systems!